ztcnrh/Spotify-Music-Analysis/README.md

 ## Background

 This was the first data analysis project in the Penn Data Boot Camp curriculum.
-As a team, we wanted to do something fun, exciting, and insightful while satisfying the baseline requirements.
+As a team, we wanted to do something fun, exciting, and insightful while going above and beyond the baseline requirements.
 We searched through the web's databases, brainstormed ideas across various topics and landed on a dataset from Kaggle, the ["Spotify Dataset 1921-2020 Tracks"](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=data_by_year.csv) dataset.

 ![Header Image](summary&presentation/presentation_highlights/spotify_header.png)